DCULibrary/open-refine-workshop/_workshop/index.md

 ### Some examples

-Dates on the left are in different formats
+Dates may be in different formats:

 | Data you have    | Desired Data |
 | ---------------- | ------------ |